Margarito Bautista papers

 Scope and Contents

-Collection contains materials pertaining to the life of Margarito Bautista and his church La Plentitude del Reino de Dios.
-Includes his journals, his proselyting pamphlets, material from the third convention, material from the current La Plentitude del Reino de Dios church, pamphlets from the LDS church, journals from Alma de Olarte (his secretary), and a military handbook that was printed in 1920.
+Collection contains materials pertaining to the life of Margarito Bautista and his church, La Plentitude del Reino de Dios.
+Includes his journals, his proselyting pamphlets, material from the third convention, material from the current La Plentitude del Reino de Dios church, pamphlets from the Church of Jesus Christ of Latter-day Saints, journals from Alma de Olarte (his secretary), and a military handbook that was printed in 1920.
 Material from the current church includes meeting minutes.
 The people involved are from small villages and towns surrounding Mexico City.
 Dated 1920-1999.

 Dates